City-of-Helsinki/kerrokantasi/README.md

 ### Production

-Production setup will require a separate PostGIS database server (see "Prepare database") below.
-Once you have a PostGIS database server running,
+Production setup will require a separate PostGIS database server (see "Prepare database" below) and file storage for uploaded files.
+Once you have a
+PostGIS database server running,

 ```